uhlig-it/ansible-role-mosquitto/README.md

 > This is a customized fork of [mpataki/ansible-ha-mosquitto](https://github.com/mpataki/ansible-ha-mosquitto)

+# TODO

+- Let's Encrypt does not work on first run; it returns non-zero
+- restart of mosquitto is not reliable
+- letsencrypt needs to work with staging env

 This ansible role installs and configures a [Mosquitto MQTT broker](https://mosquitto.org/).
 It exposes a server on port 8883 with TLS encryption which can be exposed to the internet, and another on 1883 without encryption intended for use only within your home's network.